Eschatologue/CM_wiki/docs/class/sorcerer/aberrant.md

 ## Level 3: Telepathic Speech

 Starting at 1st level, you can form a telepathic connection between your mind and the mind of another.
-As a bonus action, choose one creature you can see within 30 feet of you.
+As a Bonus Action, choose one creature you can see within 30 feet of you.
 You and the chosen creature can speak telepathically with each other while the two of you are within a number of miles of each other equal to your Charisma modifier (minimum of 1 mile).
 To understand each other, you each must speak mentally in a language the other knows.

 The telepathic connection lasts for a number of minutes equal to your sorcerer level.
 It ends early if you use this ability to form a connection with a different creature.